m0j0r1s1n/m0j0r1s1n.github.io/about.md

 these GitHub page/s to reinforce some machines I have completed so I have to try them again and write better notes and save commands I have learnt.

-I am also learning Python in the evenings (self taught) so I'm sure a few hissy thing will pop onto it.

-Another language I love is Bash which I have a few scripts from over the years that I will upload for criticism once I finish the design if the pages.

-See you soon (:

-Another language I love is Bash which I have a few scripts from over the years that I will upload for criticism once I finish the design if the pages.

 See you soon (: